-How To Install and Troubleshoot IDE Hard Drives
+How to Install IDE Hard Drive and Troubleshoot IDE Hard Drive Problems?

 This guide is for installing an IDE drive.
 If you're opening up something an OEM machine you could be voiding your warranty so check first.